kaitj/hcp_subcortical_repro/README.md

 Every time the notebooks are updated, this repository will also be updated!
 If the notebook cannot be loaded on Git, you may need to try again in a bit.
 Unfortunately `nbviewer` does not work with private repositories.

+## Data processing
+The data was oriignally processed with a pre-SnakeBIDS version of the [dbsc](https://github.com/kaitj/dbsc) workflow.
+The SnakeBIDS version of this workflow is in development to make processing easier!

 ## Access the data